 “GIC” may be a fairly anonymous moniker, but it used to be called the Government of Singapore Investment Corporation.
 And yes, GIC is still owned by the Singapore government.

 People may be confusing Singapore with China, although they of course are two completely different countries.

 And even so, GIC is no longer a major shareholder in the group who owns Ancestry.

 Ancestry’s Associations with FamilySearch

-I think one of the reasons that people think Ancestry is owned by the LDS church is that they mix it up with FamilySearch.
-There are other reasons that I’ll get into later.
+I think one of the reasons that people think Ancestry is owned by the LDS church is that they mix it up with FamilySearch.org.

 The LDS operates a global network of Family History Centres for genealogy research.
-Members could get free access to Ancestry.com services from those centers from the early years up to 2007.
-There was a fall-out in terms of licensing that was eventually sorted in 2010.
+Members get free access to Ancestry.com services from those centers.

 Is it just because Ancestry and FamilySearch are two online genealogy giants headquartered in Utah?
 No, I think there’s more to it than that.